 However, in the last few decades, the same modern societies have made agriculture dependent on artificial fertilizers, pesticides, and antibiotics.
 The growing demand to feed a fast-increasing population in the shortest span of time led to industrialization and artificial production.

 While modern agriculture had some merits, excessive use of harmful chemicals in food & agriculture has a severe impact on the health of people.

 Sustainable agriculture and organic farming show the way to turn things around and give us food that is free from chemicals and pesticides.

 But we generally associate organic food that is expensive and available only for the affluent class in a few upmarket retail outlets.
 Terra Green Organic and Green Station are two company that wants to change that.

 As part of our series The Change Trails, we caught up with the co-founder of Terragreens Organic and founder and CEO of Green Station Likitha Bhanu for a quick conversation.
 Likitha co-founded the company along with her mother, Padmaja Bhanu in 2013.
 They work with 12,000 farmers across the country to produce and distribute organic products.

 Here is an edited version/excerpts of our conversation with Likitha, for the full discussion please watch the video.

-Could you elaborate on sustainable food and sustainable agriculture since not a lot of us are aware of what it means?
+Could you elaborate on sustainable food and sustainable agriculture?

 Sustainability is a very broad concept.
 We can define sustainability, as anything which can be preserved for a longer period of time.
 When we talk about a sustainable lifestyle, we talk about what we consume and do.
 Like using cycle or walking is also a part of a sustainable lifestyle instead of using fuel or a car.